-- texts will also be examined in 2012 - For further details about this anthology, please see the subject page on CIE's website.
-This selection is for 2011; other sections will be chosen for study in future years.
-The anthology also features in the set texts for IGCSE/O Level Literature in English.
-Please note new Section set for 2011. - This new anthology is a companion volume to Songs of Ourselves and publication details are the same.
-This selection will be set in 2011, 2012 and 2013; other selections will be chosen for study in future years.
+\ texts will also be examined in 2013

+- For further details about this anthology, please see the subject page on CIE's website.
+This selection is for 2012 and 2013; other sections will be chosen for study in future years.
+The anthology also features in the set texts for IGCSE/O Level Literature in English. - This new anthology is a companion volume to Songs of Ourselves and publication details are the same.
+This selection will be set in 2012; another selection will be chosen for study in future years.
 The anthology also features in the set texts for IGCSE/O Level Literature in English.